ironwheel/mcp-servers/openai-dynamodb-server/README.md

-# MCP DynamoDB Server
+# MCP AWS DynamoDB Query Server

-This is a Model Context Protocol (MCP) server that allows natural language queries over Amazon DynamoDB tables.
+This is a Model Context Protocol (MCP) server that allows natural language queries against AWS DynamoDB tables.
 It loads data into memory, infers schemas, and uses an AI model (via OpenAI) to transform user prompts into structured queries.

 ## Features